devopscoder331/ctf-writeups/2024_tfc_ctf/crypto/genetics/README.md

 Points: 50 \
 Difficulty: Warmup \
-Category: Cryptography
+Category: Cryptography \
-Author: hofill
+Author: hofill \
-Solvers: 366
+Solves: 366

 ### Description
 I just took a quick look at my DNA.
 I feel like I was created for this CTF.